JayBeavers/Reflecta/NodeClient/README.md

 reflecta.on('ready', function() {

-  reflecta.ARDU1.digitalWrite(7, 1); Set ditial pin 7 to on
+  reflecta.ARDU1.digitalWrite(7, 1); // Set digital pin 7 to on
   reflecta.MOTO1.drive(50, 50); // Set left and right wheel powers to 50 out of 255
   reflecta.RBOT1.Fire(); // Fire a straw rocket